 Gluten-free pumpkin muffins that rival their glutenous counterparts!
-These GF muffins boast a floofy, tender crumb, not-too-sweet taste, and just the right amount of pumpkin spice.
+These moist GF muffins boast a floofy, tender crumb, not-too-sweet taste, and just the right amount of pumpkin spice.
 Free of refined sugar, gums, and nuts, with tested dairy-free, vegan, and low-fodmap options too.

 Thanks to Bob's Red Mill for sponsoring this post!
 All opinions are my own.